afnid/CoreEFI/README.md

 The 25 year old target engine is not close to running yet in the 50 year old car, so it will be awhile before I can test it with real sensors.

-This started as a simple fan controller and the desire to be able to tap into all the instrumentation in the efi computer instead of creating a parallel system of sensors.
+This started as a simple fan controller and the desire to be able to tap into all the instrumentation in the EFI computer instead of creating a parallel system of sensors.
 There are other desired functions like running a TFT to provide cockpit feedback and controlling fans, EPAS, and other modern features without having to add lots of buttons/gauges to a very old car.

 The plan is to eventually integrate this into the existing system passively and then later replace the EEC-IV entirely.